dsrw/enu/README.md

 - [ ] Mac binary release

 ### v0.2
+- [ ] Upstream Nim/Godot changes
 - [ ] 2nd demo game
 - [ ] Basic UI
 - [ ] Controller support
 - [ ] iPad release

+# Changelog

+- HiDPI support.
+Fonts should look like a proper native app.
+Use SF Mono.
+- Fixed input handling.
+Console now scrolls properly, and events should only be consumed in one place.
+- Render resolution can be scaled for performance.
+Set stretch_shrink on the ViewContainer.
+- Things should highlight more or less properly.